March 10, 2023

-An FHA loan comes with a variety of options including the types of property you can buy (suburban home, townhome, condo unit, manufactured home, etc.) and the types of mortgage you can apply for (15-year term, 30-year term, fixed rate, adjustable rate mortgage, etc.).
+An FHA loan comes with a variety of options, including the types of property you can buy (suburban home, townhome, condo unit, manufactured home, etc.) and the types of mortgage you can apply for such as a 15-year term, 30-year term, fixed rate, adjustable rate mortgage, etc.

 FHA Loan Fact: Applying For An FHA Mortgage With A Participating Lender

 There are many participating FHA lenders waiting to help you, and while FHA loans are NOT available from a financial institution that does not participate, the number of those who do is quite high.

 If you need to refinance a conventional loan and your lender is not an FHA lender, you’re free to find one who does and refinance into an FHA mortgage.

 FHA Loan Fiction: First Time Home Buyers Only?

 FHA loan rules do not give precedence or advantage to first-time home buyers in typical cases.

 Your participating lender may have a program from that financial institution which does, but the FHA loan program itself welcomes all qualified borrowers regardless of their status as first-time homeowners or experienced buyers.

 While FICO scores and credit history may affect the down payment requirements for some borrowers, typically, FHA mortgage loans require 3.5% down based on the adjusted value of the property.
 You may find conventional loans requiring a much higher down payment.